- EdX Review Introduction

 Yes, online courses on edX definitely are worth taking, as they offer excellent value for students.
 Almost all of the online courses on edX can be accessed for free, and they are created by some of the world’s best universities.
 Whether paying for a course is worth it for you is more difficult to answer, as it depends on what you are looking to get out of the online course you are taking.

 Next up in this review of edX I will cover MicroMasters, which go considerably deeper on the study topics than courses.
 If you’re considering paying for a course to get a certificate of completion, then you might also want to consider studying in one of edX’s many MicroMasters programs.

-edX MicroMasters Programs
+Review of edX MicroMasters Programs

 MicroMasters programs are fully online graduate-level courses that serve as a bridge between a bachelor’s degree and a master’s degree.
 MicroMasters are exclusive to edX and they were designed for students who wish to further their education without having to commit the same time, effort, and monetary investment which a traditional master’s degree would require.
 In terms of content, a single MicroMasters program is usually equivalent to around 25-50% of a regular master’s degree.
 However, in some cases, MicroMasters programs can even surpass traditional master’s degrees in content and length.

 If you want to hear it from the man himself, here is a short interview with Anant Agarwal, CEO of edX, where he explains how MicroMasters programs work:

 Considering the fact that the cost of enrolling in a MicroMasters program is only a tiny fraction of what a full-sized master’s degree would cost, it becomes evident that they are some of the most cost-effective methods of furthering one’s education online.
 They are rich in content, flexible, institution-backed, and edX even offers students the chance to try out a MicroMasters program before committing to a purchase.